davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

             and long come in, or when the Reset button was last pushed on the GPS Points screen.
 You can create and type in additional GPS Points with your own coordinates.

+For creating no-fly-zones, there are two additional special functions to
+    	    simplify the specification of these zones, although that could also be done with lua expressions using gpsd and gpsb.

+The function for creating no-fly-inside zones is nfi(a1,a2).
+The function
+    	    returns 1 (true) if the aircraft is within a1 meters of the GPS Point number a2.
+You can create a set of GPS points for different no fly zones and then create a result expression of, for example nfi(100, 2) which will return true when the aircraft is within 100m of GPS Point 2, and 0 otherwise, and similarly for GPS Point 3 and so on.

+There is also a function nfo(a1,a2) for creating no-fly-outside zones. nfo
+    	    returns true when the aircraft position is more than a1 meters from GPS Point a2.
+If a2 is omitted and nfo is called as nfo(200) for example, then GPS Point 1 is used and the function returns true if the aircraft is more than 200 meters from the origin point GPS Point 1 and 0 otherwise.
+Typically nfo only makes sense for GPS Point 1 so the single parameter call is expected to be used most of the time.

 If you need to use units that are not in the Jeti text entry menu we have
        	    defined special escape sequences for these units.
 They are .p for